dscc-admin-ch/lomas/docs/concepts/auth.md

 Because no users are present in the Lomas admin database at first startup, we provide the bootstrap option.
 When enabled, a simple authorization header `Authorization: Bearer <bootstrap-credentials>` bypasses the standard auth(z) flow and provides admin role privileges.
 The Lomas demo setup script (in `server/lomas_server/administration/scripts/lomas_demo_setup.py`) gives an example of how to use bootstrap credentials to add a first admin user.

+!!! danger "__Important__"

-__Important__: Only use the bootstrap credentials for bootstraping and make sure to disable bootstrap before adding sensitive datasets to Lomas!
+    Only use the bootstrap credentials for bootstraping and make sure to disable bootstrap before adding sensitive datasets to Lomas!

 ## Adding users